discord/endanger/README.md

 file.deleted // true/false

 // Has the file been modified?
-(This doesn't include created files) file.modified // true/false
+(This doesn't include created files) file.modifiedOnly // true/false

-// Has the file been edited (created or modified)? file.edited // true/false
+// Has the file been modified or created? file.modifiedOrCreated // true/false

 // Has the file been touched (created, modified, or deleted)? file.touched // true/false